anikajain03/palette-perception/README.md

 ## Technologies Used

 - **React.js**
-  For building the user interface and managing state.
+  For building the user interface and managing states.

 - **CSS**
   For responsive and visually appealing styling.

 - **WCAG Guidelines**
-  Contrast calculations and accessibility standards based on the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/).
+  For contrast calculations and accessibility standards, which are based on the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/).

 ## Contact